itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 - Introduction to yet another object-oriented language.
 - That you can pass this course without working on the project.
 - That you can pass this course with a single commit during project work.
-- That you can pass this course by only passing the written exam.
 - That all important information is on the lecture slides.
   - Pointers to the most important material is provided.
 - That you can pass this course without reading the course book or other relevant material.